sashatinkoff/Credit-Card-Form/README.md

 creditCards.appendCard(cardType)
 </pre>

-A card contains the formatting rule.
+A card contains it's own formatting rule.
 For example, Visa has a following rule: XXXX XXXX XXXX XXXX, American Express - XXXX XXXXXX XXXXX, etc.
 So, for Visa we use following rule: <code>addRule(4, 4, 4, 4)</code>, for Amex - <code>addRule(4, 6, 5)</code>

 You can get the list of default card types here: